Rcombest/cool-nect-four/README.md

 # Cool-Nect Four 😎: The Cool Guys Connect Four

-> Built using JavaScript, CSS, and HTML, this connect four game gives you a nice quick game with a fun twist when dark mode is activated.
+> Built using JavaScript, CSS, HTML, and Bootstrap, this connect four game gives you a nice quick game with a fun twist when dark mode is activated.
 Play as Cool Guy or The Nerd and stack your way to victory, you legend.

 Future enhancements: